-Respiratory Therapy is an Allied Health specialty involved with evaluation, treatment, management, diagnosis and preventive care of patients with cardiopulmonary problems.
+Respiratory Therapy is an allied health specialty involved with evaluation, treatment, management, diagnosis and preventive care of patients with cardiopulmonary problems.
 The respiratory therapist is a life-support specialist.
-During emergency calls, which often indicate a life-and-death situation of cardiac and/or pulmonary arrest, respiratory therapists become responsible for life support of the patient through airway management, artificial ventilation, external massage and other sophisticated emergency support measures.
-Therapists must be efficient in many areas of specialized and therapeutic respiratory care, such as oxygen, humidification, aerosols, positive pressure breathing, cardiopulmonary resuscitation, mechanical ventilation, airway management, pulmonary function studies and blood gas analysis.
-With the ever-increasing number of cardiopulmonary disorders and the advancement in respiratory therapy and specialty areas, job opportunities in this dynamic and challenging profession are rapidly expanding.
-The program is run in close cooperation with clinical affiliates, including Maine Medical Center and Mercy Hospital in Portland; St. Mary's Regional Medical Center and Central Maine Medical Center in Lewiston; Southern Maine Health Care in Biddeford; and Mid Coast Hospital in Brunswick.
+During emergency calls respiratory therapists become responsible for the care of the patient through airway management, artificial ventilation, external massage and other sophisticated emergency support measures.
+Respiratory therapists must be efficient in many areas of specialized and therapeutic respiratory care, such as oxygen therapy, aerosol delivery, cardiopulmonary resuscitation, mechanical ventilation, airway management, pulmonary function studies and blood gas analysis.
+With the ever-increasing number of cardiopulmonary disorders and the advancement in respiratory therapy and specialty areas, job opportunities in this dynamic profession are rapidly expanding.
+Respiratory therapists are employed in hospitals, sleep labs, physician offices, and as healthcare educators.
+The program is run in close cooperation with clinical affiliates, including Maine Medical Center and Mercy Hospital in Portland; St. Mary's Regional Medical Center and Central Maine Medical Center in Lewiston; Southern Maine Health Care in Biddeford; Mid Coast-Parkview Health Care in Brunswick, and Wentworth-Douglass Hospital in Dover NH.
+The program is accredited by the Commission on Accreditation for Respiratory Care, 1248 Hardwood Road, Bedford TX 76021-4244.
+Program accreditation information can be viewed at CoARC.com.